Avaritia3t/Avaritia3t/README.md

 I’d love to collaborate with and learn from others interested in developing applications from start to finish.
 I learn best by tackling real problems, not working on sample exercises (although I do love a good brain teaser).

-Ping me on twitter (@Caritas3t), or on LinkedIn (https://www.linkedin.com/in/mathew-alexander-roberts-560255153/).
+Ping me on LinkedIn (https://www.linkedin.com/in/mathew-alexander-roberts-560255153/).